BRATTLEBORO -- "Dr. Bebop" was not merely Howard Brofsky's hip nickname.

 A longtime president of the VJC board, Brofsky died last Oct.
 17, at age 86.

 A gathering of representatives from many wings of Brofsky's musical tribe, Saturday's concert will include performances by his close colleagues and family members.
 In every community that Brofsky settled, be it Queens College, the Louis Armstrong House, the Vermont Jazz Center or Brattleboro, people benefited from Brofsky's wisdom, grace and generosity.
 Many will be on hand Saturday night.

 "I want this to reflect the love that we felt for him but also the respect we had for him," said Vermont Jazz Center Artistic Director Eugene Uman.
-"Our intent is to show people that Dr. Bebop's legacy lives on."

 For years, the May concert at the Vermont Jazz Center featured Brofsky and musicians he invited to join him.
 It coincided with Brofsky's birthday.
 Now, musicians are making time to come to Brattleboro to pay tribute to him.